Roger Miret: Personal life

-Miret was born in Havana, Cuba.
-He is the older half-brother of Madball frontman Freddy Cricien.
-The two have the same mother, who is of Cuban descent, and different fathers, hence the different last names.
-Miret and his family fled Cuba to escape the Castro regime.
-They came to the United States in 1968 and settled in New York.

-Miret was incarcerated on a drug charge in the late 1980s, spending almost two years in jail.
-The lyrics, written by Miret while incarcerated, formed most of Agnostic Front's 1992 album One Voice.
-In a 2011 interview, he stated that he became involved in the drug trade because he was living in poverty, squatting buildings, and his then-partner was pregnant.
+In a 2011 interview, Miret commented on his 1989 arrests stating that he became involved in the drug trade because he was living in poverty, squatting buildings, and his then-partner was pregnant.
 After being released, he started supporting PETA campaigns, as well as other non-profit organizations, and followed a vegetarian diet for many years.
 In 2008, he said he no longer smoked or used drugs, except for an occasional drink.
-Miret resides in Scottsdale, Arizona.
-Miret has a interest in working on and building vintage cars, he also enjoys listening to Johnny Cash and jazz.
+Miret resides in Scottsdale, Arizona, He has an interest in working on and building vintage cars, and also enjoys listening to Johnny Cash and jazz.
+During Agnostic Front’s hiatus in the mid 1990s Miret went to the Motorcycle Mechanics Institute in Florida and became a Harley-Davidson mechanic.
+Miret’s first wife was Amy Keim who was lead singer for Nausea, the two had one daughter together but eventually separated.
+Miret is currently married to his wife Emily, the couple have two children together.
+In 2025 Miret became a grandfather.

 In September 2021, Miret revealed that he was diagnosed with cancer earlier in that year.
 However, after a lengthy hospital stay and surgery, the cancer is now in remission.
 A GoFundMe page was launched to help Miret pay for his medical bills.
 Miret went under successful surgery to remove the cancer and is now in complete remission and all signs of cancer have disappeared.